isabella232/sfcc-helpcenter/content/md/cartridge-installation/download-cartridge.md

 **Pre-requisites:**

-First of all, you need to access the [**Akeneo partner Portal**](https://partners.akeneo.com/) and select the project on which the cartridge has to be installed for.
+First of all, you need to access the [**Akeneo partner Portal**](https://partners.akeneo.com/) and select the project on which the cartridge has to be installed.

 :::info
 Your CSM has to activate the connector access for this project to see the Download link.